Herlacles1206/Pastwork/README.md

 Dear Sir,

-Could we discuss via Skype, please?
-I have something to discuss with you in private.
-My Skype address is live:.cid.273da8c92fc12fe7.
+I hope this email finds you well.
+Can we have some external channels for communication, please?
+While I am concerning on work, I sometimes miss messages from Upwork.
+So I think it would be benefical for us to have one more channel.
+I have Skype, Discord and Gmail.
+Skype: live:.cid.273da8c92fc12fe7
+Discord: herlacles1206
+Gmail: andreasbar951206@gmail.com

 Thank you.